leandromsales/consensys-nftcred/blockchain/ethereum/README.md

-# 4Trade.io

-This is the repository for the 4Trade.io Solidity Smart Contract.

 ## Getting started

 We use Truffle Suite for develop, test and deploy, as well as Ganache for running a local Testnet.